Lewis Hamilton pushes back against ‘old voices’ over racism

-Hamilton, the seven-time F1 champion and only Black driver, was reacting to comments made last year by three-time F1 champion Nelson Piquet referring to Hamilton by a racial term.
+Hamilton, the seven-time F1 champion and only Black driver, was reacting to comments made last year by three-time champion Nelson Piquet referring to Hamilton by a racial term.
 The word in question was brought to attention this week.
-Piquet is the father of Verstappen’s girlfriend, Kelly Piquet.

 Former longtime F1 boss Bernie Ecclestone defended Piquet on Thursday, said he was surprised Hamilton hadn’t ”brushed it aside,” and expressed support for Russian President Vladimir Putin’s invasion of Ukraine.